Skip to Main Content

 Breast Cancer Treatment Information and Consent Requirements

 The summary does not supplant the physician's duty to obtain the member's informed consent.
-In addition to distributing the brochure, physicians should discuss the risks, benefits and possible alternatives to any planned procedures with the member and document the discussion in the medical record.
+In addition to providing a standardized summary, physicians should discuss the risks, benefits and possible alternatives to any planned procedures with the member and document the discussion in the medical record.

 Prostate Cancer Treatment Information to Members